Tob1as/static-nginx/README.md

 # What is nginx?

 Nginx (pronounced "engine-x") is an open source reverse proxy server for HTTP, HTTPS, SMTP, POP3, and IMAP protocols, as well as a load balancer, HTTP cache, and a web server (origin server).
 The nginx project started with a strong focus on high concurrency, high performance and low memory usage.
-It is licensed under the 2-clause BSD-like license and it runs on Linux, BSD variants, Mac OS X, Solaris, AIX, HP-UX, as well as on other *nix flavors.
-It also has a proof of concept port for Microsoft Windows.
+It is licensed under the 2-clause BSD-like license.

 > [wikipedia.org/wiki/Nginx](https://en.wikipedia.org/wiki/Nginx)